AVEVA/sample-adh-stream_type_change-python/README.md

 incompatible_adapter_types = {'dnp3'}
 ```

+DNP3 is listed as incompatible because of the multiple different quality types that are possible.
+It is therefore not automatically detectable how to migrate any specific stream, but the above mentioned section on manual migration can be followed in this case as well.

 ## Adapting this sample to other use cases

 Although this sample is built to be able to change SDS Types in a specific use case, it can be adapted to fit a more generic use case.
 The type conversion only require a dictionary mapping a Stream's existing Type to the ID of the Stream View that maps this Type to a new Type.